 Coming to LCDs (Liquid Crystal Display), which is most commonly used in most smartphones.
 Contrary to AMOLED displays where every pixel lighting around for itself, LCD displays have a dedicated backlight that’s white in color or possibly having a blue tint since white light is essentially the combination of all of the other colors.
 Typically, we’ve got a blue light passed via a yellowish phosphor filter leading to white light.

 This white light is passed through a filter like vertical filter and horizontal filter after which the crystal elements are passed through RGB (Red, Green, and Blue) filters generating sub-pixels which further generate pixels spread across the entire display.
-Additionally, LCD displays may have both passive and active matrix based upon the condition and the cost entailed.
+Additionally, LCD displays may have both passive and active matrices based upon the condition and the cost entailed.

 In contrast, the Process is much more complex and needs far more steps to complete, so this is the reason why LCD screens are comparatively consuming more battery compared to AMOLED.